GeoscienceAustralia/anuga_core/CONTRIBUTING.rst

           $ git push -u origin my-feature

-Finally, go to the web page of the your fork of the scikit-learn repo, and click 'Pull request' to send your changes to the maintainers for review. request.
+Finally, go to the web page of the your fork of the anuga_core repo, and click 'Pull request' to send your changes to the maintainers for review. request.
 This will send an email to the committers.